navanchauhan/VaporwaveGenerator/README.md

 ![](assets/out-vhs.jpg?raw=true "Output VHS")

+### V H S  V I D E O

+See the in.mp4 and out.mp4 in the assets folder

 ## Installation

 This was tested on macOS Catalina ( so should work on almost all macOS versions).